Seaham Townscape Heritage Project

 Memories of Seaham

-After a four week Townscape Heritage Themed Exhibition hosted at the Art Block on Church Street in September, we tasked members of EDAN with creating a publication focussed on collected 'Memories' of Church Street in Seaham, alongside reflections on the related art exhibition.
+After a four week Townscape Heritage Themed Exhibition hosted at the Art Block on Church Street, we tasked members of EDAN with creating a publication focussed on collected 'Memories' of Church Street in Seaham, alongside reflections on the related art exhibition.
 The publication delves into the evolution of the central area of Seaham from its inception to the present era of transformation, highlighting the impact of the ongoing Townscape Heritage Project.

 Our Town Children's Book

 Pupils from Trinity School have collaborated with artist Susan Warlock to create the 'Our Town' children's book.
-This project will showcase a blend of creative writing and illustrations, exploring diverse local history topics such as Church Street, Seaham's First School, the George Elmy Lifeboat Disaster, the Bombardment of Seaham, Seaham's Artillery History, and Seaham Bottleworks.
+This project showcases a blend of creative writing and illustrations, exploring diverse local history topics such as Church Street, Seaham's First School, the George Elmy Lifeboat Disaster, the Bombardment of Seaham, Seaham's Artillery History, and Seaham Bottleworks.

 Training and skill development workshops